-IF Country is present, Name is truncated after 34 characters if length > 35 else Name is truncated after 69 characters if length > 70 (and added “+” for truncation indication).
-Preference is given to BICFI.
+IF Name is translated, Name length is calculated in order to fill max 2 lines in MT (including the MX code word) Preference is given to BICFI.

 The ISO Clearing System Identification is not converted into the MT Clearing System Identification (eg.,”AUBSB” is not converted to “AU”).